-In the broader landscape of cosmological bounce models, including matter and ekpyrotic bounces \cite{Lehners:2008vx,Battefeld:2014uga,Brandenberger:2016vhg}, or quantum bounces ~\cite{Ashtekar:2011ni,Agullo:2023rqq,Li:2023dwy}, a persistent challenge is the growth of anisotropies during the contracting phase.
-Dynamically, anisotropy is expected for generic initial conditions, however, the anisotropic shear scales as $\Sigma^2/a^6$, where $\Sigma$ is a constant and $a$ is the mean scale factor.
-This scaling causes anisotropies to grow more rapidly than standard matter or radiation components, effectively acting like a stiff fluid.
-As a consequence, unless suitably suppressed, anisotropies can dominate the dynamics and leave large imprints on the post-bounce universe, at odds with observational constraints.
-Addressing this issue and uncovering mechanisms that tame anisotropies across the bounce, thus remain one of the central open problems in such scenarios.
-Classically, this difficulty is tied to the Belinskii--Khalatnikov--Lifshitz (BKL) conjecture \cite{Belinsky:1970ew}, which asserts that as a space-like singularity is approached, time-derivative terms dominate over spatial derivatives, reducing the asymptotic dynamics to a set of ordinary differential equations.
-Within this context, the Bianchi~I spacetime provides an ideal testing ground: it is the simplest anisotropic generalization of the Friedmann universe and has already been extensively investigated in the framework of LQC~\cite{Chiou:2006qq,Chiou:2007sp,Bojowald:2007ra,Ashtekar:2009vc,Corichi:2009pp,Cailleteau:2009fv,Garay:2010sk,Martin-Benito:2010dge,Gupt:2012vi,Singh:2011gp,Gupt:2013swa,Liu:2012xp,Gupt:2012vi,Yue:2013kd,Linsefors:2013bua,Linsefors:2014tna,Bodendorfer:2014vea,Singh:2016jsa,Wilson-Ewing:2017vju,Alesci:2019sni,Agullo:2020uii,Agullo:2020iqv,Agullo:2022klq,McNamara:2022dmf,Motaharfar:2023hil}.
-Building on these insights, it becomes essential to explore how anisotropies evolve when the dynamics is governed not by the standard LQC, but by its modified version, mLQC-I, where the quantization of the Hamiltonian more faithfully reflects the full LQG structure.
+In the broader landscape of cosmological bounce models, including matter and ekpyrotic bounces \cite{Khoury:2001wf,Khoury:2003rt, Lehners:2008vx,Battefeld:2014uga,Brandenberger:2016vhg} and quantum bounces \cite{Ashtekar:2011ni,Agullo:2023rqq,Li:2023dwy}, a persistent challenge is the growth of anisotropies during the contracting phase.
+For generic initial conditions, anisotropy is dynamically expected; the shear scales as $\Sigma^2/a^6$, where $\Sigma$ is a constant and $a$ the mean scale factor.
+This scaling causes anisotropies to grow faster than standard matter or radiation components, effectively acting as a stiff fluid.
+Unless suitably suppressed, they can dominate the dynamics and leave large imprints on the post-bounce universe, in tension with observational constraints.
+Identifying mechanisms that control anisotropies across the bounce remains a central open problem.
+Classically, this difficulty is reminiscent of the Belinskii–Khalatnikov–Lifshitz conjecture \cite{Belinsky:1970ew}, arising from Bianchi VIII and IX models, which asserts that near a spacelike singularity time derivatives dominate over spatial gradients, reducing the asymptotic dynamics to ordinary differential equations.
+It is therefore essential to explore how anisotropies evolve when the dynamics is governed not by the standard LQC, but by its modified version mLQC-I, where the quantization of the Hamiltonian more faithfully reflects the full LQG structure.